 Dissertation Final Examination

 Doctoral candidates must demonstrate successful completion and oral defense of their dissertation research.
-The oral examination is open to all faculty and the public, followed by a closed session with the committee.
+The oral examination includes an oral defense that is open to all faculty and the public, as well as a closed session with the committee.
 The oral examination will be initially limited to the content of the dissertation, but may include any topic suggested by the candidate’s answer.
 May be repeated only once.